lukasaristide/shiny-potato/README.md

 **How to play**

 Simply copy the shiny-potato/release/ folder and run 'Shiny Potato.jar'.
+For some reasons, on Linux You'd better run it from the command line (by script Play.sh).